BudgieY/AdditionalLanguagesForCraftopia/README.md

 # Caution
 <br>
-If you notice some display bugs or mistranlations, please tell them to the author through [GoogleForms](https://forms.gle/apomreMKTWA1Luxb7/).<br>
+If you notice some display bugs or mistranlations, please tell them to the author through <a href="https://forms.gle/apomreMKTWA1Luxb7/">Google Forms</a>).<br>
 <br>
 Please do not try to contact PocketPair Inc. unless the bugs remain after removing this mod.<br>
 <br>